PREP-NexT/PREP-SHOT/doc/source/Users_guide.rst

 Users guide
 ==============

-The following sections will give a general overview and help you getting started from after the installation.
+The following sections will give a general overview and help you use the program to create your own energy expansion models and run them.

 Prepare inputs
 -----------------

 Run model
 ----------------